LAStools/LAStools/bin/lasthin_README.txt

 example usage:

->> lasthin -i *.las
+>> lasthin -i *.las -odix _thinned

-thins all LAS files with the grid spacing default of 1 unit and keeps the lowest point per grid cell
+thins all LAS files with the grid spacing default of 1 unit and keeps the lowest point per grid cell and forms output file names by adding appendix '_thinned' to the input file names.

->> lasthin -i *.laz -olaz
+>> lasthin -i *.laz -odix _thinned -olaz

-same but with LAZ files
+same as above but with LAZ files

->> lasthin -i *.txt -iparse xyzt -otxt -oparse xyzt
+>> lasthin -i *.txt -iparse xyzt -oparse xyzt -odix _thinned -otxt

-same but with ASCII files
+same as above but with ASCII files

 >> lasthin -i in.las -o out.las